Spark-Core/Spark/README.md

 To learn about Spark, you should go to our [documentation](https://discordspark.tk/getting-started) Here you can learn about creating your own modules and / or download modules made by others.

-Read [our getting started guide](https://discordspark.tk/getting-started) to get you up to speed.
+Read [our getting started guide](https://discordspark.tk/getting-started) to get yourself up to speed.